Why Do Native Speakers Talk So Fast? (And How to Keep Up)

 1. Blending and Reductions

 Native speakers often connect words together and drop sounds.
-Instead of saying "What are you doing?", they might say "Whatcha doin'?"
-This makes speech sound much faster than it actually is.
+Instead of saying "What are you doing?", we might say "Whatcha doin'?"
+This makes it sound much faster than it actually is.

 2. Common Words Get Shortened